nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   Finds the order with the following details:
   * Order Item contains `Chocolate` or `Cake`<br>

-  Example of suppliers that match:
+  Example of orders that match:
   * `Chocolate Cookie`
   * `Chocolate Cake`
   * `CAKE WITH VANILLA`

-  Example of suppliers that do not match:
+  Example of orders that do not match:
   * `Choco`
   * `ChocolatePie`

 :clipboard: **Example 2: Shortcut command with multiple fields**

-* `find_s on/Cake d/01/01/2023`<br>
+* `find_o on/Cake d/01/01/2023`<br>
   Finds the order with the following details:
   * Supplier Name contains `Cake`
   * Deadline is on `01/01/2023`<br>